dburles/meteor-google-maps/README.md

 });
 ```

 Place the `ready` callback within the template `onCreated` callback.
+This is also where you handle map events and reactive updates.

 ```js
 Template.body.onCreated(function() {